AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Security.rst

   It is also verified that the certificate is issued for the same domain name that the Server URI points to and that it is signed by a trusted CA.

-* ``3`` - **NoSec mode** - In this mode, encryption and authentication is
+* ``3`` - **NoSec mode** - In this mode, encryption and authentication are
   disabled completely and the CoAP messages are passed in plain text over the network.
 It shall not be used in production environments, unless end-to-end security is provided on a lower layer (e.g. IPsec).
 It is also useful for development, testing and debugging purposes.

+* ``4`` - **Certificate mode with EST** - In this mode, a certificate-based
+  methods of encryption and authentication are used along with *Enrollment over Secure Transport* certificate management protocol.
+Support for this security mode is available as a commercial feature in Anjay.
+For more information, see the description in its :doc:`dedicated article<../CommercialFeatures/CF-EST>`.

-The *Raw Public Key* and *Certificate with EST* modes described in the LwM2M specification are not currently supported.
+The *Raw Public Key* mode described in the LwM2M specification is not currently supported.

-In this tutorial we will focus on enabling security using the PSK mode.
+In this tutorial, we will focus on enabling security using the PSK mode.
 If you are interested in using certificates, please refer to :doc:`../AdvancedTopics/AT-Certificates`.